 Students from low-income families have traditionally faced academic, social, and financial barriers to college enrollment.
 States continue to address such barriers through PK-12 improvement initiatives, postsecondary encouragement programs, and student grant aid.
-The rate of enrollment among low-income students has increased in South Dakota over the past decade (see Figure 6).20 The current rate of 36 percent is below the national average of 39 percent.
+The rate of enrollment among low-income students has increased in North Dakota over the past few years (see Figure 6).20 The current rate of 39 percent equals the national average but falls below the rates observed in several peer states.